birnbaum/flwr-lowcarb/textual_pitch.md

 ## Lowcarb and the Carbon-Aware-SDK

 In most federated learning the individual clients are commonly distributed over many regions / power grids with different carbon intensity.
 For each training round our plugin selects the clients with the smallest expected carbon emission when performing the individual workload on their respective power grid.
+(TODO: ADD FAIRNESS)

 To derive the best selection yielding the lowest carbon footprint, we rely on Carbon-Awares-SDK's forecast of the marginal carbon intensity for all client regions.
 For each training round our plugin pulls the forecast for the next 12 hours from a Carbon-Awares-SDK's WebApi that is specified by the user.
 (They can choose if they host it locally or rely on a cloud solution)